All Episodes

 I appreciate your patience.

-Yeah, we've always been told that the majority of jobs come from small businesses.
+We've always been told that the majority of jobs come from small businesses.

-Yeah, on the one that generates the jobs.
+Yeah, on the generates the jobs.

 Exactly.

-On the president's jobs council, you mean?
+On the President's Jobs Council, you mean?

 Exactly.